 - Parkinsons medications

 - Nausea and diarrhea medications

 - Seizure medications

 Sjögren’s syndrome causes extreme dryness throughout the entire body, including the mouth, for those who suffer from it.
 Because of the dryness, people who have Sjögren’s syndrome are more prone to dental issues due to a lack of saliva.

 You can read more on Sjögren’s syndrome here from the Sjögren’s Foundation.

 Diabetes is associated with higher blood sugar levels, and there is a theory that it can cause dry mouth.
 But mostly, it is caused by medication side effects.

 You can read more about diabetes and oral health here from the American Diabetes Association.

 HIV is not one that we think of as causing dry mouth, but a side effect of HIV is that it can cause swelling of the salivary glands.
 Because the salivary glands swell, it can reduce saliva production.

-For people who suffer from anxiety, dry mouth can be either a short term effect or a more chronic issue.
-When someone is having a more severe anxiety episode, the mouth will become drier along with a faster pulse, sweating and agitation/restlessness.
+For people who suffer from anxiety, dry mouth can be either a short-term effect or a more chronic issue.
+When someone has a more severe anxiety episode, the mouth will become drier along with a faster pulse, sweating and agitation/restlessness.